AchelLiu/Lc_solution/README.md

 # Lc_solution

-a set of leetcode solustions
+This is a wrong set of leetcode solustions.

+solution_nums_asc.md is the list of questions with solutions-numbers ordered by asc.